 ||General description of the operation of a differential

-calculations, including a picture of Hartree and Porter with the Meccano
+calculations, including a picture of Hartree and Porter with

-not sensitive enough for use in a differential analyzer.
+Probably not sensitive enough for use in a differential

-the Oslo Analyzer," IEEE Annals of the
+and the Oslo Analyzer," IEEE Annals of the

 ||At one time the Oslo analyzer was the world's largest;